davidjguinane/django-blog/README.md

 #### Using Package Management to install Dependencies ####

-With the newly installed `pip`, it can now be used to install all the Python dependencies required by Umanity.
+With the newly installed `pip`, it can now be used to install all the Python dependencies.

 Navigate to the directory that contains `requirements.txt`, and run:

 	$ pip install -r requirements.txt

-This automates the task of dependency installation, however a Manual Installation procedure has been provided, which describes how to install each package individually, with a brief overview of what the package is used for in the Umanity project.
+This automates the task of dependency installation, however a Manual Installation procedure has been provided, which describes how to install each package individually, with a brief overview of what the package is used for in the project.

 #### freeze ####